 Data Protection in the EU Institutions and Bodies

-Regulation 45/2001 sets forth the rules applicable to the processing of personal data by European Union institutions, bodies, offices and agencies.
-On 23 May 2018, the Council and European Parliament agreed on the new Regulation in order to align the data protection rules for European Union institutions, bodies, offices and agencies with the General Data Protection Regulation (GDPR).
+Regulation 2018/1725 sets forth the rules applicable to the processing of personal data by European Union institutions, bodies, offices and agencies.
+It is aligned with the General Data Protection Regulation and the Data Protection Law Enforcement Directive.
+It entered into application on 11 December 2018.

 European Data Protection Supervisor